Home

 The Shape shifter

 The Shape Shifter has the ability to change her physical appearance.
-They are also able to adapt easily to different environments by altering there behaviour.
+They are also able to adapt easily to different environments by altering their behavior.

 Shadow Shape Shifter is fickle, lacking conviction and constantly reinventing themselves, like politicians to appeal to more people.